By Alessandro Magrassi, Localization Project Manager,

 With original samples, voice directors can get a good idea of basic yet necessary information, such as the character gender, how old he/she is, what the tone of voice is, etc.

-On top of this, character bios and pictures are also extremely useful for casting, although when it comes to localization, you may be surprised of how many times directors have to choose without ever seeing the character.
+On top of this, character bios and pictures are also extremely useful for casting, although when it comes to audio localization, you may be surprised of how many times directors have to choose without ever seeing the character.

 Of course, it also works the other way around and sometimes they must choose basing on just a few written words with the age and gender vaguely stated.